StevenSmiley/aws-cdk/packages/@aws-cdk/aws-wafv2/README.md

 By default, the rule group capacity will be the sum of its rules, but this can be overriden if you intend to expand the rule group.
 After you create the rule group, you can't change the capacity.

 #### Create a regex pattern set
-A regex pattern set provides a collection of regular expressions that you want to use together in a rule statement.
+A regex pattern set is an AWS resource that provides a collection of regular expressions that you want to use together in a rule statement.
 You can reference the set when you add a regex pattern set rule statement to a web ACL or rule group.
 A regex pattern set must contain at least one regex pattern.

 If your regex pattern set contains more than one regex pattern, when it's used in a rule, the pattern matching is combined with OR logic.
 That is, a web request will match the pattern set rule statement if the request component matches any of the patterns in the set.